 Paradoxagraphus Palatinus, Admiranda 18 (Giannini ed. in Paradoxographorum Graecorum Reliquiae, Milan: Istituto Editoriale Italiano, 1965: 354–360.)

-The story seems to go like this: After Darius had conquered most of the Middle East, his son Kambyses II set out to conquer Egypt.
-On his campaign, he brought along seeds from a certain kind of tree.
-Kambyses knew this tree from his home in Persia and he also knew that it was extremely poisonous.
-He believed that if he planted it while marching throughout Egypt, the people would eat the fruit, become poisoned, and this would make conquering the land that much easier.
-But, since the soil in Egypt was so much more fertile than it was in Persia, the fruit from the trees ceased to be poisonous, and Kambyses’ plans destructive plans were thwarted.
+So, Athenaeus believed (at least according to the anonymous paradoxographer) that after Darius had conquered most of the Middle East, his son Kambyses II set out to conquer Egypt.
+On his campaign, he brought along seeds from a certain kind of tree from home which he knew to be extremely poisonous.
+He believed that if he planted these seeds while marching through Egypt, the people would naively eat the fruit, become poisoned and die, thereby making the land that much easier to conquer.
+Unfortunately for Kambyses, since the soil in Egypt was so much more fertile than it was in Persia, the fruit from the trees ceased to be poisonous, and Kambyses’ plans were thwarted.

-Even by ancient standards, this is a pretty fantastic way of trying to explain why a plant in Egypt is called “Persian.”
-Kambyses would have been playing the long game, and when the trees actually started to bear fruit, I'm pretty sure the Egyptians would have figured out they were poisonous rather quickly.
-Nevertheless, Athenaeus must have thought his readers would find this story plausible, since he was using it to support a claim he knew they would find less plausible or even implausible—that mothers contribute only nutriment, and not semen, to their offspring, and that the nutriment can still determine a lot of an offspring’s formal characteristics, even its species, something which Athenaeus needs to say to explain why children take after their mothers.
+Even by ancient standards, this is a pretty fantastic way of trying to explain why a plant in Egypt is called Persian.
+Kambyses would have been playing the long game, and it seems unlikely that the Egyptians would not have figured out rather quickly that the fruit was poisonous.
+Nevertheless, Athenaeus seems to have thought the story plausible was plausible, since he used it to support a claim he knew they would find implausible—that mothers contribute only nutriment, and not semen, to their offspring, and that the nutriment can still determine enough of an offspring’s formal characteristics, even its species, to make sense of why a child often takes after its mother.

 Athenaeus, however, was not the only one to tell this story, and as I looked into it, the details started to become more complicated and more interesting.
-It turns out, it was generally agreed that there was some story about how the Persea got its name, but there wasn't much agreement about its details.
+It turns out, it was generally agreed that there was some story about how the Persea somehow got its name from Persia, but there wasn't much agreement about the details.
 In fact, there seem to have been at least two different versions of the story.
-Here’s a report on one of them, from Diodorus:
+Here’s another version, reported by Diodorus:

 “There are many kinds of tree [in Egypt], and of them, what are called Persaea have fruit that stand out as being extremely sweet.
 The plant was introduced from Ethiopia by Persians during the time when Kambyses conquered the place.”